 The British like to call them “aubergines.”
-South Asia and South Africa refers to them as “brinjal.”
+South Asians and South Africans refer to them as “brinjal.”
 And for the rest of the world, they are named after its long egg shape.
 Eggplants are chock full of nutrients and they deserve a place in your diet.

 Nutritional Values Of Cooked Eggplant